alissa-huskey/nano_bootloader/docs/README.md

 #### Usage

 ```
+make help           -- show usage
-make isp            -- upload sketch to make Uno into an ISP
+make isp            -- upload sketch to make the Uno into an ISP
-make bootloader     -- burn the bootloader to Nano
+make bootloader     -- burn the bootloader to the Nano
+make blink          -- upload the Blink.ino sketch to the Nano
-make                -- do both
+make                -- isp + bootloader + blink
 ```

-There are two separate steps involved in burning the bootloader.
-They are:
+There are three steps involved in burning the bootloader:

 #### 1. Make the Uno an ISP

-The directory `isp` contains the sketch `ArduinoISP.ino` that will make the Arduino Uno into an ISP as well as the Makefile to upload it to the board.
+The directory `isp` contains the sketch `ArduinoISP.ino` that will make the Arduino Uno into an ISP as well as the `Makefile` to upload it to the board.
 The sketch is found in the Arduino IDE at `Files > Examples > ArduinoISP > ArduinoISP`, modified here to successfully compile using avr-g++.
 You can see the sketch comments for additional information.

 #### 2. Burn Bootloader to Nano

-The `bootloader` directory contains a Makefile to burn the bootloader to the Nano.
+The `bootloader` directory contains a `Makefile` to burn the bootloader to the Nano.
 The variable values were found by burning the bootloader using the Arduino IDE with verbose output enabled. (`Arduino > Preferences > Show verbose output during > compilation/upload`).

+#### 3. Test the Nano with the Blink sketch

+The `blink` directory contains the `Blink.ino` sketch and the `Makefile` to upload it to the board to confirm the bootloader was successfully burned and the board is in good working order.

 Etc
 ---